An abscess in the mouth is not the most pleasant thing to experience.

 The cost to deal with an abscess on the gum or tooth will depend to some extent on the treatment required and whether you are getting treatment on the NHS or privately.

-A gingival abscess might well be covered under a routine treatment, which is classified as Band 1 within the NHS pricing structure and at the time of writing costs £20.60.
+A gingival abscess might well be covered under a routine treatment, which is classified as Band 1m or an emergency Band 1.2 within the NHS pricing structure and at the time of writing costs £20.60 (England), £14 (Wales) or approx £10-12 in Scotland and Northern Ireland.

 However, periodontal of periapical abscesses will require additional treatment.

 If you require a denture to replace the extracted tooth or perhaps a crown for the root canal treatment, this falls within the highest band, Band 3.
-The cost is £244.30.
+The cost is £244.30 (England), £195 (Wales), or approx £75-110 in Scotland and Northern Ireland.

-The good news is, that if you required a root canal and a crown, you would not pay for the root canal as part of Band 2 and then Band 3 for the crown, both treatments are included in the higher price of £244.30.
+The good news is, that if you required a root canal and a crown, in England and Wales you would not pay for the root canal as part of Band 2 and then Band 3 for the crown, both treatments are included in the higher price of £244.30/145.

 If you have the work carried out by a private dental practice, it will typically be more expensive.

-There is too greater variance in the cost.
+There is also greater variance in the cost.

 A root canal treatment can cost from about £95 up to £700 and a crown anything from £350-1100.